lnemsick-simp/pupmod-simp-libkv/docs/Design_Prototype2.md

 * The plugin adapter must serialize data to be persisted into a common format and then deserialize upon retrieval.

     * Transformation done only in one place, instead of in each plugin (DRY).
     * Prevents value objects from being modified by plugin function code.
-      This is especially of concern of complex Hash objects, for which there is no deep copy mechanism.  (`Hash.dup` does *not* deep copy!)

-  * It must safely handle unexpected plugin failures, including failures to load (e.g., malformed Ruby).

-* The plugin adapter must serialize data to be persisted into a common format and then deserialize upon retrieval.
-    * Transformation done only in one place, instead of in each plugin (DRY).
-    * Prevents value objects from being modified by plugin function code.
       This is especially of concern of complex Hash objects, for which